CleverCloud/doc.clever-cloud.com/administrate/metrics/overview.md

 You can expose custom metrics via [`statsd`](https://github.com/etsy/statsd#usage).
 These metrics will be gathered and displayed in advanced view as well.

 On some platforms, standard metrics published over `statsd` are even integrated on the overview pane.

 Metrics published over `statsd` are prefixed with `statsd`.

 ### statsd socket

 To publish custom metrics, configure to use your client to push to `localhost:8125` (it's the default host and port, so it should work with default settings as well).

 ### NodeJS example

-You can use `node-statsd` to publish metrics
+You can use `node-statsd` to publish metrics:

 ```javascript
 // npm install node-statsd